10 easy ways to get fit for free in Essex

 Although not everyone looking to shed those extra pounds wants to run a Marathon, dreaming big never harmed anyone.
 Sometimes having the ultimate aim of a race target acts as a great stimulus and there are a great number of fun runs or more competitive races to put in the diary.

-The Hadleigh 10K is on January 27 and this charity event teams up with British Lung Foundation.
+The Hadleigh 10K takes place every January and this charity event teams up with British Lung Foundation.
 It is also a great way to take a sneak peak at Hadleigh's mountain bike circuit which was used in the 2012 Olympics.
-The Roding Valley Half Marathon is on March 3, which is noted by first time or inexperienced racers for its friendly atmosphere.
+The Roding Valley Half Marathon takes place in March each year, which is noted by first time or inexperienced racers for its friendly atmosphere.

 Meanwhile, for those who just want to give racing a go or indeed to have something to aim for while making new friends, why not try the free entry Maldon Park Run?
 The race is held weekly and is a timed race around the park which begins at 9am every Saturday.
 Even those who cannot actually race can get involved by volunteering to help organise the event.